 After rolling them into balls, put about ⅓ of them into a greased air fryer.
 How many will fit depends on how large your air fryer is, but you don't really want them touching each other too much or they will stick to each other.

 Next, you'll air fry the biscuit donut holes for 4-5 minutes, until golden brown.
 I noticed once the air fryer was heated up, the second and third batches took closer to 4 minutes.

-One they are golden, each donut hole gets rolled in melted butter and then a pumpkin spice sugar mixture.
+One these air fryer pumpkin donuts are golden, each donut hole get dipped in melted butter and then rolled in a pumpkin spice sugar mixture.

 Can I Use Pumpkin Pie Spice?
 Yes!
-Just substitue 1 1/2 tsp of pumpkin pie spice for the cinnamon, nutmeg, ginger, and clove.
+Just substitue 1 ½ teaspoon of pumpkin pie spice for the cinnamon, nutmeg, ginger, and clove.

 Can These Be Baked?
 I think that would work!
 I have made regular (non pumpkin spice) donut holes in the oven and just baked them at 375 degrees for 6-8 minutes and follow the rest of the instructions.

 How Long Do These Stay Good?
 These pumpkin spice donut holes are definitely best eaten warm, immediately after rolling in butter and cinnamon sugar!
 Also, I'll be very impressed if you and your family don't finish them all in one sitting.
 HOWEVER, if you happen to have a few leftover, they will store well in an airtight container for a couple of days.
 Reheat in the microwave for 10-20 seconds.